-Although there are hundreds, even thousands of MBTI memes out there, ESFJ memes are much rarer than those for other personality types.
+Although there are hundreds, even thousands of 16 personalities memes out there, ESFJ memes are much rarer than those for other personality types.
 The main reason for this is ESFJs aren’t as engrossed with internet culture.

 ESFJs tend to be updated and in the know when it comes to real-life matters.
 But they don’t spend as much time on forums, devoting more of their energy to socializing face-to-face instead.
 When they do go online, they’re typically more absorbed with social media platforms such as Instagram or Facebook where they can share photos or see how others are doing.
 The key distinction is that ESFJs use these platforms to connect with people they already know or as a prelude to meeting up in person.